timbergus/modern_cpp_template/README.md

 6. Create your project documentation using `make documentation`.
 7. Package your project for distribution using `make package`.

+## Included Libraries

+- fmt: A modern formatting library for C++.
+- my_ho_lib: A custom header-only library.
+- my_lib: A custom static library.

+It includes fmt to include the downloading system for commercial libraries.
+It will be downloaded automatically from GitHub and linked to your project.

 ## C++ Properties (c_cpp_properties.json)

 ```json